 I highly recommend using a DIY Apple Cider Vinegar Facial Toner post-cleanse to help freshen skin and remove any excess residue.
 This has helped my pours tremendously and always removes that little bit of dirt I seem to miss.

 Because the oil cleansing method is a deep cleansing method, it’s best to wash your face with coconut oil no more than once a day, preferably at night before bed.
+If you still want to wash your face in the morning or freshen up after a workout, you can splash your face with water or wipe your face with a damp Norwex Body Cloth.
+Then, follow up with my DIY Apple Cider Vinegar Facial Toner.

 Type, Storage, and Tidbits